langdoc/FRexicon/README.md

 This is an Open Access lexical database for [Kildin Saami]( https://en.wikipedia.org/wiki/Kildin_Sami_language) (ISO 639-3: [sjd]( http://www-01.sil.org/iso639-3/documentation.asp?id=sjd), Glottolog: [kild1236]( http://glottolog.org/resource/languoid/id/kild1236)).

-The database integrates open data from other projects as well as data which has been collected by the present authors; the latter data originates either from own fieldwork or from analyzing available printed sources (see the [List of References]()).
-See the list of references in the [documentation file]()).
+The database integrates open data from other projects as well as data which has been collected by the present authors; the latter data originates either from own fieldwork or from analyzing available printed sources, see the list of references in the [documentation file](https://github.com/langdoc/FRexicon/blob/master/DOCUMENTATION.md)).

 The database and documentation is still in an early beta stage.
 A detailed description of the content and structure will be provided soon.